 - Make your response clear and concise.
 Then, have someone else read over your response before posting to ensure your tone cannot be misconstrued.

 If you are a medical professional, it is crucial to remember HIPAA rules when responding.
 Be careful not to reveal any confidential or personal health information.
 Often it is best to encourage the person to reach out so you can resolve the issue privately.
 We also recommend all medical professionals check out our resource on the subject, “How to Respond to Negative & Fake Patient Reviews of Doctors“.

 If Free Tools Are Not Enough, Contact a Professional

 Free tools are a great place to start when it comes to preventing and combating online defamation.
 But, if you find yourself in a position where the free tools are not enough, an online defamation law firm can help.

 At Minc Law, we know the ins and outs of United States defamation law and have helped more than 2,500 clients respond to online defamation and remove over 50,000 pieces of defamatory material and digital content.
-Check out our legal resource center to learn more about how we can help or contact us for a free consultation.
+Check out our legal resource center to learn more about how we can help or contact us for a free consultation with an intake specialist.